Understand your rights

 If the landowner disagrees with the compensation offered, they can seek independent legal advice and challenge the valuation through negotiations or legal proceedings.
 The Victorian Civil and Administrative Tribunal (VCAT) or the courts may be involved in resolving disputes.

-It is vital to obtain independent, expert legal advice before engaging with TCV.
+It is vital to obtain independent legal advice before engaging with TCV.
 Beck Legal can guide landowners through both negotiated and compulsory acquisition processes, offering strategic advice and engaging valuation experts as needed.

 With extensive experience in infrastructure projects and deep understanding of regional issues, Beck Legal can provide tailored assistance to landowners impacted by VNI West.

-Contact Beck Legal for expert guidance to protect your property and rights on 03 5445 3333.
+Contact Beck Legal for guidance to protect your property and rights on 03 5445 3333.

 "Seeking independent legal advice early is crucial to strengthening your negotiation position"